Product ManagementSoftware TestingTechnology Consulting

 Here are our further recommendations for how to create a high-quality bug report to make developers happier and more efficient.
 In the end, your application will benefit when bugs are correctly reported and resolved quickly.

 High-quality bug report know-how

 The aim of bug reporting is to explain an issue to web developers as soon as possible to aid overall project development.
-Before the QA team starts writing a bug report, they should know the answers to the following questions:
+Before the QA services team starts writing a bug report, they should know the answers to the following questions: